CHRISTIAN MENU ARCHITECT-E WEBSITES

 In 2019, he designed a bioclimatic dioxygenating greenhouse building.
 The same year he completed the historic 26,000 m2 complex of the former « Magasins aux Vivres » at the Royal Arsenal of Rochefort where it simultaneously develops the major project of rehabilitation of the former Historic Naval Hospital for delivery in 2023.
 A rehabilitation of 17,000 m2 and an extension of 45,000 m2 under the forgotten historic vegetable garden, to which he will bring a new life.

-Now he shares his time between his two studios in Paris and Venice.
+Now he shares his time between Paris and Venice.
 At the same time, he pursued a career as a painter whose first exhibitions took place in 1977.
-Today he exhibits regularly at the Nicolas Deman gallery in Paris.
+Today he exhibits regularly at the Nicolas Deman gallery in Paris and DP gallerry in Roeselare in Flanders.
+Several of his books have been published, Le clos Saint-Pierre, A mort, A voix basse, Syracuse, La route du Grand Paradis...